 In the human city of Astinhod, political order crumbles immediately after the death of the Queen.
 What follows are not open, honorable battles—it is treacherous council meetings, blackmail, and murder in the shadows.
 Lady Merdiva ruthlessly manipulates the hesitant Lord Eryndor.
 Aldion and Belmarr fight bitterly for control of the council.
 Every character has their secret agenda; every dialogue carries a devastating second meaning.
 Readers who love Cersei's or Littlefinger's machinations in King's Landing will recognize the toxic dynamics in Astinhod immediately.

 Parallel to this, the Orc shaman Gorzod Graywing in Fallgar forges an alliance based only on coercion, mistrust, and the influence of the demon Xaroth.
 The Gray Dwarves under Brumir Ironfist follow solely their own interests.
 The Undead under Azrakel obey out of fear, not loyalty.
 Prince Sylvian of the Mist Elves blackmails High Commander Elroth of the Glorious Elves to gain political influence.
 This is not a united alliance of evil.
-It is a fragile alliance of convenience that rots from within.
+This is a fragile alliance of convenience that rots from within.

 "Lord of the Rings meets Game of Thrones!
 Let yourself be taken on an epic, detailed journey with intrigue and power plays...
 It is a must for fans of High Fantasy."